elarhuik/contacts-manager/README.md

 Don't forget to use the correct API field names, that are generated for the custom fields.
 Sample in /api/types.js.

+Alternatively, you can skip the Pipedrive setup and use mock data, provided under /api/mock.js.
+To do this, just change fetchPersonsData() accordingly in /components/Contacts/ContactsActions.js.

 ## Launching the app

 You must have node.js installed (latest version preferably).